r0rt1z2-releases/LineageOS_mantis/README.md

 - Amazon Fire TV Stick 4K (mantis)

 ### Known bugs ###
+- HDR
+- Dolby E-AC-3 Audio
+- Voice search (Alexa remote)

-- SELinux is set to Permissive.
+- SELinux is set to Permissive

 ### Notes ###
 - To log in to your Google Account, tap the three-dot menu in the top-right corner of the Sign-in screen and update the Play Store.
 Wait about 5 minutes, reboot the device, and try signing in again.
 It should work.​